An Analytic Hybrid Halo + Perturbation Theory Model for Small-scale Correlators: Baryons, Halos, and Galaxies: Matter Correlators Baryons

 where $\xi_{L}$ is the linear correlation function and $A_{ij}(q)$ is the LPT displacement difference cumulant \cite{2015JCAP...09..014V,2017JCAP...08..009M,2014MNRAS.439.3630W,2016JCAP...03..057V, 2013MNRAS.429.1674C}.
 A benefit of taking $P_{\mathrm{alt}}$ as the starting point for a new two-halo term is that it remains easy to compute while preserving many of the advantages of ZA, and also provides slightly more power than ZA on quasi-linear scales.
 This modified version of ZA can be further augmented in a manner similar to the models of \cite{2012JCAP...12..011T,2016JCAP...03..057V} by adding a transfer function style polynomial term multiplying $P_{\mathrm{alt}}$, such that

 where $\alpha, \beta$ are free parameters.
-This model keeps with the HZPT spirit of an analytic Fourier transform so long as an exponential cutoff is applied in the Fourier transform of the modified ZA piece\footnote{We find that fits to $\xi^{mm}$ using $\xi_{\mathrm{alt}}+\xi_{BB}$ with $\nm=2$ are also accurate at the percent level.}.
+This model keeps with the HZPT spirit of an analytic Fourier transform and provides a converged inverse Fourier transform due to the Gaussian term of the ZA-like term\footnote{We find that fits to $\xi^{mm}$ using $\xi_{\mathrm{alt}}+\xi_{BB}$ with $\nm=2$ are also accurate at the percent level.}.
 For $\nm=2$, this model has the same number of parameters as the $\nm=3$ model described in Section \ref{section:ext_pmm}.
 The success of this model in fitting the \texttt{CrowCanyon} matter power spectrum is demonstrated by the red line in Fig.~\ref{fig:matter_power_z_illustris}.
 Clearly for the same number of parameters, $P_{\mathrm{alt, HZPT}}$ outperforms the $\nm=3$ model, achieving 1\% residuals up to $k = 10~\iM$.
 We also find that fixing $\beta=0$ results in similar performance to the $\nm=3$ model, with one fewer parameter.
 This illustrates the power of the form of the HZPT model and that it is possible to further improve beyond the models we present in this paper within the HZPT framework by more carefully balancing the work sharing between the HZPT two-halo and one-halo terms.

 We anticipate that using the form of eqn.~\ref{eqn:alt_hzpt} may also improve the accuracy of tracer HZPT models, and also results in exact expression for tracers using linear bias.
-We find that since for tracers we mostlylimit our attention to wavenumbers below $1-2~\iM$, using ZA alone suffices for our purposes.
+We find that since for tracers we mostly limit our attention to wavenumbers below $1-2~\iM$, using ZA alone suffices for our purposes.
 It would be quite interesting to further explore HZPT models of tracers based on $P_{\rm{alt}}$ or other similar two-halo terms.